michaelpersonal/codex/spareparts/SETUP.md

 # Setup Guide - Spare Parts Identification System

-This guide will help you set up and run the AI-powered spare parts identification system.
+This guide will help you set up and run the AI-powered spare parts identification system using OpenAI's GPT-4 Vision API.

 ## Prerequisites